 ESTC Price Model Coefficients

-The Cheap Literature Hypothesis holds that the institution of fixed-term copyright in 1778 inspired a printing revolution in which printers mass-produced cheap copies of already-successful literary works.
+The Cheap Literature Hypothesis holds that the institution of fixed-duration copyright in 1774 inspired a printing revolution in which printers mass-produced cheap copies of already-successful literary works.
 According to the hypothesis, this virtuous cycle of reprinting enshrined a selective canon of best-sellers in the hands of countless readers, who could at last afford to purchase cheap copies of well-known works.

-By leveraging a new database of 30,000 price observations from the century—which is well over an order of magnitude larger than those used by other studies—this chapter finds new evidence that suggests there was in fact no printing revolution after the instituition of fixed-term copyright.
-On the contrary, the evidence above suggests that the pricing and subject material of works in the fixed-term copyright book market largely reflected those of the indefinite copyright book market.
+By leveraging a new database of 30,000 price observations from the century—which is well over an order of magnitude larger than those used by other studies—this chapter finds new evidence that suggests there was in fact no printing revolution after the institution of fixed-duration copyright.
+On the contrary, the evidence above suggests that the pricing and subject material of works in the fixed-duration copyright book market largely reflected those of the indefinite copyright book market.

 Perhaps more importantly, this chapter has used a range of data visualizations to create a series of new views into the eighteenth-century book market.
 Within the plots above, one can now for the first time examine trends in book pricing over time, by subject material, and by different authors and publishers.
 Taken collectively, these plots provide a number of insights into eighteenth-century culture, the nature of early modern celebrity, and the budding English canon.
-These data views also raise a number of questions concerning the relationship between printers, readers, and the law, some of which we will continue exploring as we turn to investigate the regulation and practice of early modern plagiarism.
+These data views also raise a number of questions concerning the relationship between printers, readers, and the law that we will continue to address in the following conclusion to this study.